paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-055-national-environmental-policy.md

 Sec.
 202. White House Office of Domestic Climate Policy.
 There is hereby established the White House Office of Domestic Climate Policy (Climate Policy Office) within the Executive Office of the President, which shall coordinate the policy-making process with respect to domestic climate-policy issues; coordinate domestic climate-policy advice to the President; ensure that domestic climate-policy decisions and programs are consistent with the President’s stated goals and that those goals are being effectively pursued; and monitor implementation of the President’s domestic climate-policy agenda.
 The Climate Policy Office shall have a staff headed by the Assistant to the President and National Climate Advisor (National Climate Advisor) and shall include the Deputy Assistant to the President and Deputy National Climate Advisor.
 The Climate Policy Office shall have such staff and other assistance as may be necessary to carry out the provisions of this order, subject to the availability of appropriations, and may work with established or ad hoc committees or interagency groups.
 All agencies shall cooperate with the Climate Policy Office and provide such information, support, and assistance to the Climate Policy Office as it may request, as appropriate and consistent with applicable law.

 Sec.
 203. National Climate Task Force.
 There is hereby established a National Climate Task Force (Task Force).
-The Task Force shall be chaired by the National Climate Advisor.
+The Task Force shall be chaired by the Senior Advisor for Clean Energy Innovation and Implementation.
+The National Climate Advisor shall serve as Vice Chair.

 (a) Membership.
 The Task Force shall consist of the following additional members: